yashjha9/Terraform/VPC-PROJECT-Using-Terraform/README.md

 - Create the NAT Gateway in Public Subnet and Allocate elastic IP to NAT gateway.
 - Make a Route entry for NAT Gateway inside the Private Subnet with destination cidr 0.0.0.0/0
 - Create Security group by selecting new VPC and open the ports for SSH (Port 22), HTTP (Port 80).
--  Connect to Baston Host and copy the .pem file inside the Baston Host.
+-  Connect to Bastion Host and copy the .pem file inside the Bastion Host.
 - Change the permission of .pem file,
 ```bash
     chmod 400 <.pem file name>